 If after these steps you’re still struggling to remove the tangles the next option is to wash and deeply condition the hair.

-4. Can You Brush Wet Hair Extensions? (back to index)
+Can You Brush Wet Hair Extensions?

 Brushing wet hair extensions is a controversial topic as different stylists and brands will vary in their advice.
 It is true that when the hair is wet it is weaker and more prone to damage so brushing can cause harm however, if the extensions have become extremely knotty brushing them with conditioner on may be the only way to revive them.